the-this-pointer/timer-board-stm32f103/ReadMe.md

 I use the <a href="https://github.com/4ilo/ssd1306-stm32HAL" target="_blank">ssd1306-stm32HAL</a> library and <a href="https://github.com/the-this-pointer/glcd-font-calculator" target="_blank">glcd-font-calculator</a> for creating custom char icons for my SSD1306 LCD. (see `Icon11x18` in `Core/Src/fonts.c`)

+You can access the hardware files <a href="https://github.com/the-this-pointer/timer-board-stm32f103-hw-2" target="_blank">here</a>.

 #### Todo:

 - Toggle schedules for several hours or minutes (times less than a day).